slilichenko/dataflow-jdbc-replication/README.md

     * DF_WORKER_NETWORK - name of the network
     * DF_WORKER_SUBNETWORK - name of the subnetwork in `https://www.googleapis.com/compute/v1/projects/{project_id}/regions/{region}/subnetworks/{subnetwork}` format

-`./run-on-dataflow.sh` will start the pipeline and print the job details.
+`./run-latest-template.sh` will find the last deployed template and run it.
+`./run-on-dataflow.sh <template-spec-file>` can be used to run a particlar version of the template.

 You can monitor the progress of the pipeline in the GCP console.